Actin-Binding TB-500: How It Supports Healing and Recovery

 – Facilitation of angiogenesis, the creation of new blood vessels that improve nutrient delivery and waste removal

-In the laboratory, actin-binding by TB-500 is a compelling model for studying how cellular resources reallocate towards repair and regeneration.
+In laboratory settings, actin-binding by TB-500 provides a model for studying how cellular resources reallocate toward repair and regeneration.

 —